Ban-Zhan/ComplexHeatmap-reference/book/04-a_list_of_heatmaps.md

 ## Concatenate with annotations {#concatenate-with-annotations}

 Row annotations can be concatenated to the horizontal heatmap list, while not a component of the heatmap.
-See following examples.
-They are very straightforward.
+See following examples which are very straightforward.